project-copacetic/copacetic/website/docs/quick-start.md

 ## Sample Steps

-1. Download the target container to scan and patch:
+1. Scan the container image for patchable OS vulnerabilities, outputting the results to a JSON file:

     ```bash
-    docker pull mcr.microsoft.com/oss/nginx/nginx:1.21.6
+    trivy image --vuln-type os --ignore-unfixed -f json -o nginx.1.21.6.json docker.io/library/nginx:1.21.6
     ```

-2. Scan the container image for patchable OS vulnerabilities, outputting the results to a JSON file:

-    ```bash
-    trivy image --vuln-type os --ignore-unfixed -f json -o nginx.1.21.6.json mcr.microsoft.com/oss/nginx/nginx:1.21.6
-    ```

     You can also see the existing patchable vulnerabilities in table form on the shell with:

     ```bash
-    trivy image --vuln-type os --ignore-unfixed mcr.microsoft.com/oss/nginx/nginx:1.21.6
+    trivy image --vuln-type os --ignore-unfixed docker.io/library/nginx:1.21.6

-3. To patch the image, use the Trivy report and specify a buildkit instance to connect to:
+2. To patch the image, use the Trivy report and specify a buildkit instance to connect to:

     By default copa will attempt to auto-connect to an instance in order:
       1. Default docker buildkit endpoint (requires at least docker v24.0 with [containerd snapshotter](https://docs.docker.com/storage/containerd/#enable-containerd-image-store-on-docker-engine) support enabled)
       2. Currently selected buildx builder (see: `docker buildx --help`)
       3. buildkit daemon at the default address `/run/buildkit/buildkitd.sock`

     If an instance doesn't exist or that instance doesn't support all the features copa needs the next will be attempted.
     You may need to specify a custom address using the `--addr` flag.
 Here are the supported formats: